TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 of a model during training, and the validation loss is consistently lower than the training loss, which is a sign of good generalization.
 There are some peaks in the training loss, which are likely due to a high learning rate, but they do not affect the validation loss, which is why do not investigate them further.
-As we do not have access to any other metric than the MSE loss during training we have to evaluate the student by finetuning on downstream tasks, which follows in the next section.
-This will answer whether the distillation actually yields a model competetive in performance to the teacher model and if the knowledge transfer was successful.
+As we do not have access to any other metric than the MSE loss during training, we have to evaluate the student by finetuning on downstream tasks, which follows in the next section.
+This will answer whether the distillation actually yields a model competetive in performance to the teacher model, and if the knowledge transfer was successful.

 #figure(